stacks-network/stacks/sBTC/nakamoto/deployment-plan.md

 ## Epic 1: Stacker DB Rollout

 We can implement the stacker DB system well before anything else needs to be implemented.
-I recommend finishing the in-flight implementation and using it to try replicating databases of similar size to the producer and stacker signer DBs using Hiro and Foundation nodes.
-We can benchmark and improve the performance of replication concurrently with everything else
+It is recommended to finish the in-flight implementation and using it to try replicating databases of similar size to the producer and stacker signer DBs using Hiro and Foundation nodes.
+We can benchmark and improve the performance of replication concurrently with everything else.

 ## Epic 2: Producer and Signer Rollout